 ● Senior-level members are responsible for mentoring Mid and entry-level ones.
 Their primary focus is on the who.

-● Leads and managers are responsible for accomplishing their goals and fully utilising resources that define the project’s vision.
+● Leads and managers are responsible for accomplishing their goals and fully utilizing resources that define the project’s vision.
 Their primary focus is on the what.

-● Senior directors, vice presidents and above define and execute an organisation’s sense of purpose – its product and market strategies.
+● Senior directors, vice presidents, and above define and execute an organization’s sense of purpose – its product and market strategies.
 They determine and implement tactics for the process based on the lower levels of leaders.
 Their primary focus is on the why.

 One of the reasons why experienced UX leaders are accountable (for the why) is that they have mastered the previous leadership levels.
-These experienced individuals have practical judgment to determine the correct course of action.
+These experienced individuals have the practical judgment to determine the correct course of action.
+You may also read about paypal founders here!

-A UX leader can easily say, “been there done that,” while mapping a new situation to an old one to effectively look at the bigger picture.
-I am not trying to establish that a UX leader is perfect; one must understand that practical judgment comes from making a mistake, which has made me realise that perfection and theory don’t always work out in practice.
+A UX leader can easily say, “Been there done that,” while mapping a new situation to an old one to effectively look at the bigger picture.
+I am not trying to establish that a UX leader is perfect; one must understand that practical judgment comes from making a mistake, which has made me realize that perfection and theory don’t always work out in practice.
 It’s like climbing a ladder by mastering each level by being placed in frequently enigmatic business areas.
+You may also learn about wireframing and prototyping here!

 Each of these UX leadership titles requires a certain number of years under the belt to be able to pull that off:

-● At least 15–20 years of experience for Vice presidents.
+● At least 15–20 years of experience as Vice president.

-● At least 10–15 years of experience for Directors.
+● At least 10–15 years of experience as a Director.

-● At least 7–10 years of experience for Managers.
+● At least 7–10 years of experience as a Manager.

 ● At least 5–7 years of experience for Senior-level members.